MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DataClassification.md

 ## SYNOPSIS
 This cmdlet is functional only in on-premises Exchange.

-In Exchange Online, this cmdlet has been replaced by the [New-DlpSensitiveInformationType](https://docs.microsoft.com/powershell/module/exchange/new-dlpsensitiveinformationtype) cmdlet in Security & Compliance Center PowerShell.
+In Exchange Online, this cmdlet has been replaced by the [New-DlpSensitiveInformationType](https://docs.microsoft.com/powershell/module/exchange/new-dlpsensitiveinformationtype) cmdlet in Security & Compliance PowerShell.

 Use the New-DataClassification cmdlet to create data classification rules that use document fingerprints.